 Information for potential Year R families

-This page contains a virtual tour of the school and has a compilation of FAQ's which we hope will be useful for you when deciding where to apply for a place for your child.
+This page has a compilation of FAQ's which we hope will be useful for you when deciding where to apply for a place for your child.

 I hope that this helps with your important decision on application for a place in Year R and of course if you have a question not answered here then please email the school on email@example.com.

 When does my school application have to be completed by?

 Apply online at Portsmouth City Council here https://www.portsmouth.gov.uk/services/schools-learning-and-childcare/schools/admissions/apply-to-start-school/